David Gauld

 They were taken in 1963, 1982, 1999 and 2007: guess which was taken when.

-The group photo shows a bunch of us 30 years ago.
+The group photo shows a bunch of us over 30 years ago.
 The occasion was the centenary of the University of Auckland when many from the Maths Dept (plus a few former members) went to the memorial wall at the west end of Grafton Bridge to mark also the 100th anniversary of the death of the University's first Professor of Mathematics.
 Professor George Walker was one of the founding four professors of the University but he was drowned in a boating mishap almost immediately after his arrival in Auckland and was buried in the cemetery below the bridge.
 Eighteen of the originals returned 25 years later in 2008.
 We were accompanied by other colleagues in this 125th anniversary photo.